pedropva/hourglasstensorlfow/README.md

 Filter's features are added, find out how it works by yourselves. (/!\ We are not responsible of the weird pose you are going to take).

 Run Inference.runVideoFilter(args) to check it out.

-## Greetings
-A special thanks to A.Newell for his answers.
-And to [bhack](https://github.com/bhack) for his feedback.